Kick-H/FETMOD/README.md

 # FETMOD

-A modular workflow package for NEP-based materials calculations.
+A modular workflow package for molecular dynamics (MD)-based materials calculations.
 The `semicon_workflow` package groups together structure retrieval, relaxation, elastic, phonon, thermal transport, and thermal expansion interfaces so the former standalone scripts can be orchestrated from a single entry point.